 In this paper, rather than study the relation between distributions, we directly optimize the sampling relation between \textbf{generated sample batches} and the target distribution.
 We first make a basic yet under-exploited (in GAN literature) observation that datasets for generation are assumed to be independent and identically distributed (IID) sampled from an unknown target distribution (i.e. real distribution).
 We aim to achieve that the generated samples are \textbf{independently} sampled from the \textbf{identical} target distribution.
 If the latents $\{\mathbf{z}\}$ are IID sampled from the source, it is guaranteed that the generations $\{G(\mathbf{z})\}$ are IID samples from the generated distribution, but not necessarily IID from the target.
 Note the independence here is considered from the perspective of statistical test, which needs consistency over samples $\{\mathbf{x}_1,\mathbf{x}_2,\cdots,\mathbf{x}_n \}$ and the target distribution (or between the latents $\{\mathbf{z}_1,\mathbf{z}_2,\cdots,\mathbf{z}_n \}$ and source distribution).
 Sample batches can contain relatively more complete features characterizing a distribution, improving optimization efficiency.

-To address mode collapse and get IID generation, we first define \emph{mode completeness} as the key requirement of the `perfect' mapping from the source distribution to the target.
-As the target distribution is unknown, and we only know its finite IID samples (i.e. real data).
-Thus we propose a weaker/necessary condition\footnote{Note that it will become a necessary and sufficient condition if real data is infinite.} for IID generation based on an inverse mapping perspective: if the real data are IID samples from target distribution, their inverses in the source space are also IID.
-To achieve IID property, a common and straightforward idea is to drive the distribution of the overall inverse samples close to a standard Gaussian by certain measures\footnote{More precisely, in batch-based GAN training, each batch shall be close to standard Gaussian.}.
-This idea also differs from existing inversion-based methods~\citep{VEEGANnips17,biganiclr2017,VAEGAN} which learn the relationship between the latent data $\mathbf{z}$ and real data $\mathbf{x}$ through the discriminator, yet the relationship among $\{\mathbf{z}\}$ is not fully exploited.
+To address mode collapse and get IID generation, we first define \emph{mode completeness} as the key requirement of the \emph{ideal} mapping from the source to the target.
+As the target distribution is implicit and we can only obtain its finite IID samples, we propose a weaker/necessary condition\footnote{Note that it will become a necessary and sufficient condition if there are an infinite amount of real data.} for IID generation based on an inverse mapping: if the real data are IID samples from target distribution, then their inverses in the source space are also IID.
+To achieve IID property, a common and straightforward idea is to drive the distribution of the overall inverse samples close to a standard Gaussian by certain measures.
+This idea differs from existing inversion-based methods~\cite{VEEGANnips17,biganiclr2017,yu2019vaegan} which learn the relationship between the individual latent sample $\mathbf{z}$ and real data $\mathbf{x}$ through the discriminator, yet the relationship among $\{\mathbf{z}\}$ is not fully exploited.
 The highlights of the paper are:

-Our new perspective can also enrich and extend the understanding of mode collapse, whose concept has not been well established.
-Mode collapse in existing literature primarily refers to mode dropping.
-That is, the generation does not cover a few modes -- see example in Fig.~\ref{fig:Mode dropping}.
-Our IID view naturally allows for a flexible description of mode collapse, and the resulting new model is expected to handle both hard mode dropping and soft mode deficiency (i.e. some modes are not hit with enough generated samples as the real distribution).
-We show that the proposed method can be effective in both cases, as more appropriately measured by respective metrics.
-The main highlights of this paper are: